Notice of Privacy Practices

 III.
 How Aria Health May Use and Disclose Medical Information (PHI) About You

-Except in an emergency or other special circumstance, we will ask you to sign a general authorization, as required by Pennsylvania law, so that we may use and disclose your Protected Health Information (PHI) for Treatment, Payment and Health Care Operations as described below:
+Except in an emergency or other special circumstance, we will ask you to sign a general authorization, as required by Pennsylvania law, so that we may use and disclose your PHI for Treatment, Payment and Health Care Operations as described below:

 We may use your PHI to provide you with medical treatment or services.
-We may disclose your PHI to doctors, nurses, technicians, medical students, or other hospital personnel who are involved in taking care of you at the hospital.
-We also may disclose your PHI to people outside the hospital who may be involved in your medical care after you leave the hospital.
-In addition, we may contact you to provide appointment reminders or information about treatment or other health-related benefits and services.
+We may disclose your PHI to doctors, nurses, technicians, medical students, or other hospital personnel who are involved in taking care of you at an Aria Health facility.
+We also may disclose your PHI to people outside Aria Health who may be involved in your medical care.
+In addition, we may use your PHI to provide appointment reminders or information about treatment or other health-related benefits and services.

 If you choose to pay for services out-of-pocket, in full, you may request that Aria Health not disclose PHI related solely to those services to a health plan.
 If you wish to exercise this right, please let the staff know immediately.